anegan-hub/Project-Iris-flower-data-set/README.md

 - - saves a histogram of each variable to png.file
 - - outputs a scattered plot of each pair of variables

-# Content
-## Description
-- Downloading dataset
-- Importing Libraries
-- Reading the dataset
-- Pandas built in functions
-- Histogram of each variable
-- Scattered Plot of each pair of variables
-## Conclusion
-## References

 # Description

 ## Downloading dataset

 I downloaded the data set from the UCI wedsite and saved it as a text file (link above).
-The dataset consists of 150 rows of data and 5 columns.
+The dataset consists of 150 rows and 5 columns.
 Row; 50 samples from each of the three species.
-Columns; the first four columns contain measurements (in centimeters) of the sepal length, sepal width, petal length and petal length, with the last column assigning the type of species (iris setosa, Iris Virginica and Iris Vericolor).
+Columns; the first four columns contain measurements (in centimeters) of the sepal length, sepal width, petal length and petal width, with the last column assigning the type of species (Iris setosa, Iris Virginica and Iris Vericolor).

 ## Importing Libraries

 - **import pandas as pd** ; provides objects such as Dataframes, which are useful when analysing data.
 - **import sys as sy** ; system-specific parameter and functions.
 Used in this project for redirecting print output to a text file.
-- **import matplotlib.pyplot as plt**; is a ploting library for python.
+- **import matplotlib.pyplot as plt**; is a plotting library for python.
 - **import numpy as np** ; provides objects for multi-dimensional arrays.
 - **import seaborn as sns**; is a data visualization liberty based on matplotlib.